-At Hanover (Scotland), we understand that most short-term absences are genuine and unavoidable.
-However, like many other organisations, it is only right that we have a process in place to fairly manage employee sickness absence.

-Our Sickness Absence Capability Procedure, as set out in the sections below, is utilised to manage such levels.
-It allows us to clarify attendance expectations, ensure you are being fully supported to carry out your role and to put reasonable adjustments in place to help you be at work.

-Under the Procedure, you may be required to attend Capability Meetings to explain high levels of short-term absence however, you will be provided with every opportunity to improve in line with the procedure.
+- 8.1 At Hanover we understand that most short-term absences are genuine and unavoidable.
+However, like many other organisations, it is only right that we have a process in place to fairly manage employee sickness absence. - 8.2 Our Maximising Attendance Procedure, as set out in the sections below, is utilised to manage such levels.
+It allows us to clarify attendance expectations, ensure you are being fully supported to carry out your role and to put reasonable adjustments in place to help you be at work. - 8.3 Under the Procedure, you may be required to attend Meetings to explain high levels of short-term absence however, you will be provided with every opportunity to improve in line with the procedure.

-5.1 Triggers
+8.4 Triggers

-Using absence triggers is an important way of managing attendance fairly and consistently across the Association.
+Using absence triggers is an important way of managing attendance fairly and consistently across Hanover.
 We have a set of absence triggers to help us identify short-term and persistent attendance records that give us cause for concern.
 These are:

-Stage Trigger Potential Outcome Live Warning Duration 1 3 periods of absence within a 6-month period Written Warning 6 Months 2 Further period of absence within 6-months following the written warning issued at Stage 1 Final Written Warning 12 Months 3 Further period of absence within 12-months following the final written warning issued at Stage 2 Potential Dismissal
+Stage Trigger Potential Outcome Live Warning Duration 1 3 periods or a total of 10 days of absence within a 3-month period whichever comes first OR 1 Period of absence lasting longer than 10 days.
+Written Warning for unsatisfactory attendance 6 Months 2 Further trigger met as detailed above within the period of the written warning A second and Final Written Warning 12 Months 3 Further trigger met as detailed above during the final written warning period.
+Potential Dismissal

-The above stages will also be utilised where it is identified that there is a pattern of absences.
-This may include patterns such as sickness on a particular day, pre or post annual leave, public and school holidays.
+8.5 The above stages will also be utilised where it is identified that there is a pattern of absences.
+This may include patterns such as sickness on a particular day, pre or post annual leave, public and school holidays or absence immediately following the end of a warning period or post-holiday.

-Triggers will be adjusted for pregnancy and disability related absence in discussion with your line manager.
+Triggers will be adjusted for pregnancy and disability related absence in discussion with your manager.